SMS Marketing Laws Australia

 Please visit our support page, where you’ll find an FAQ section and more information about the new regulations.

-Consent from recipients – recipients may give express consent, or consent may be inferred from their conduct and ‘existing business or other relationships’.
+Recipients may give express consent, or consent may be inferred from their conduct and ‘existing business or other relationships’.
 An example of inferred consent includes customers being contacted after purchasing an item that included an ongoing warranty.
 Inferred consent is also established when recipients are subscribers to magazines or other publications, members of frequent flyers clubs, registered users of online services and more.

 Express consent is when the recipient specifically signs up to receive SMS messages.

-Identification – messages must contain clear and accurate information about the person or organisation that authorised the sending of the message.
+Messages must contain clear and accurate information about the person or organisation that authorised the sending of the message.
 A great way to ensure this is to include a Sender ID with the name of your company.
 Failing to do this, the message must begin the message with the business or company name.

-Unsubscribe option – all marketing or promotional messages must contain a functional ‘unsubscribe’ feature, that allows the recipient to opt out from receiving messages in the future.
+All marketing or promotional messages must contain a functional ‘unsubscribe’ feature, that allows the recipient to opt out from receiving messages in the future.

 In the event of a breach, the Act provides a range of enforcement options and the ACMA determines the appropriate action on a case-by-case basis.
 Formal warnings are used by the ACMA to indicate concerns about alleged incidents and allow for the business or individual to take compliance action to prevent any future contraventions.